Ed Mangano

 In October 2016, a 13-count federal indictment for fraud and bribery was unsealed in the U.S. District Court for the Eastern District of New York against Mangano, his wife Linda, and Oyster Bay Town Supervisor John Venditto.
 He did not seek reelection in 2017.
-He and his wife were both convicted in March 2019, and faced up to 20 years in prison.
-In April 2022, Mangano was sentenced to 12 years in prison and has since reported to prison on September 13, 2022 pending appeal.
+He and his wife were both convicted in March 2019 and faced up to 20 years in prison.
+In April 2022, Mangano was sentenced to 12 years in prison for felonies and has since reported to prison on September 13, 2022 pending appeal.

 Early life

 Edward Mangano was raised in Bethpage, New York, one of three siblings born to John and Rachel Mangano.
 During high school he worked as a janitor, in order to earn money for college.
+He earned undergraduate and law degrees from Hofstra University.

+Early career

-While pursuing undergraduate and law degrees from Hofstra University Mangano found the time to have a successful career in printing and publishing newspapers and, in 1988, was admitted to the New York State Bar.
-Additionally he went on to serve as counsel to a local law firm, Rivkin Radler, on Long Island.
-He and his wife, Linda, have two children.
+Mangano printed and published newspapers.
+In 1988, he was admitted to the New York State Bar.
+He subsequently served as counsel to the Long Island law firm Rivkin Radler.

-County Legislator
+County legislator

 Mangano represented the 17th legislative district of Nassau County as County Legislator for seven terms, from 1996, when the legislature was first formed, until 2009.
 This district includes areas of Bethpage, Hicksville, Plainedge, South Farmingdale, Levittown and Syosset.
 He served on the Rules Committee, the Public Works Committee, the Recreation and Parks Committee, the Procedures Committee, and the Economic and Community Development Committee.
 He was replaced by fellow Republican Rose Marie Walker.

 Mangano was the recipient of an award from New York's League of Conservation Voters for "working to preserve open space and setting aside $5 million for the acquisition of the (81 acre) Underhill Property" and for "fighting for the “Clean Water/Clear Air bond act funding for the purpose of ground water protection".